This post contains my solutions to 3 crypto challs:

 , and main.cpp

 .
-Let’s take a look at main.cpp
+Let’s look at main.cpp

 #include <iostream>